United Cerebral Palsy Assoc Of Putnam & Southern Dutchess

 How does United Cerebral Palsy Assoc Of Putnam & Southern Dutchess spend its money?

 United Cerebral Palsy Assoc Of Putnam & Southern Dutchess directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to United Cerebral Palsy Assoc Of Putnam & Southern Dutchess tax-deductible?